-The Group recorded a revenue of approximately HK\$165.8 million for the Year, representing an increase of approximately 4.4% as compared to the revenue of approximately HK\$158.8 million for the year ended 30 April 2016.
-Although there was an increase in revenue for the Year, the Group's profit and total comprehensive income decreased from approximately HK\$17.5 million for the year ended 30 April 2016 to approximately HK\$6.2 million for the Year, which was mainly due to an increase in non-recurring listing expenses by approximately HK\$5.7 million and the recognition of foreign exchange losses of HK\$4.0 million as a result of the depreciation of Great British Pound ("GBP") during the Year.
+The Group recorded a revenue of approximately HK\$192.5 million for the Year, representing an increase of approximately 16.1% as compared to the revenue of approximately HK\$165.8 million for the year ended 30 April 2017.
+Such an increase in the Group's revenue was mainly due to the sales generated from new customers and the increase in quantity of sales orders of the Group's largest customer, which recorded an increase in sales of approximately HK\$22.5 million.
+The Group's profit and total comprehensive income increased from approximately HK\$6.2 million for the year ended 30 April 2017 to approximately HK\$24.2 million for the Year, which was mainly due to an absence of non-recurring listing expenses by approximately HK\$11.2 million and a decrease in the recognition of foreign exchange losses of HK\$3.6 million as a result of the depreciation of Great British Pound ("GBP") during the Year.